Skip to main content

 • Otezla is a small molecule phosphodiesterase 4 (PDE4) inhibitor approved by the FDA for the treatment of plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet’s Disease.

 • Otezla is taken as an oral tablet twice a day.
 Your doctor will start your dose slowly to help lessen side effects like stomach upset or diarrhea.
+Doses in children are based on their weight.
 If you have severe kidney disease, you will need a lower dose of Otezla.

-• Otezla’s generic name is apremilast, but a generic is not yet available for this drug.
+• Otezla’s generic name is apremilast.
+A generic has been approved but may not yet be available for this drug.
 Amgen is the manufacturer for Otezla and it was first approved by the FDA in 2014.

 • Otezla works in your immune system by blocking the phosphodiesterase type 4 (PDE4) enzyme in the cell to lower inflammation in the body.
 The PDE4 enzyme is a type of immune system protein that can be overactive in some people, leading to symptoms.